kmcurry/3Scape/README.md

-3Scape is a way to unlock your imagination by making and sharing interactive, 3D scapes over the web.
+3Scape is a way to unlock your imagination by making and sharing interactive, 3D stories over the web.

 #Installation/Setup for Windows